MisterHW/Notes/FreeCAD_OpenEMS/stub_filter_problem_setup.md

 ### Ports

-See https://openems.de/index.php/Ports.html , where it states:
+See https://openems.de/index.php/Ports.html , where it is stated:

-	Ports are macro function that combine e.g. current and voltage probes, field excitations and other necessary properties and primitives.
+	Ports are macro functions that combine e.g. current and voltage probes, field excitations and other necessary properties and primitives.

 The concept of a port is thus not simply a contact point akin to an SMA or u.fl connector point.
 One could perhaps consider all cells *not connected* to a port region to be *internal* or *hidden* cells, while others associated with a port definition are either connected to external sources, loads or field and potential probes.